OBDS-Training/Help/content/en/docs/connect/ssh-key-pair/index.md

 ![Copying the public SSH key to the CCB cluster.](ssh-copy-id-screenshot.png)

-<p align='center'><i>Copying the public SSH key to the CCB cluster.</i></p>

 ## Configuring the SSH client

-Having generated the SSH key pair, you need to configure the SSH client so that it uses the private key when the `ssh` command is invoked, to prove its identity to the CCB cluster.
+Having set up the SSH key pair on your own computer and the CCB cluster, you need to configure the SSH client so that it uses the private key whenever you invoke the `ssh` command, to prove your identity to the CCB cluster, and _vice versa_.

-Open - or create - the file `~/.ssh/config` on your personal computer.
+Open (or create) the file `~/.ssh/config` on your personal computer.
 In that file, add the following lines:

 ```bash